Fresh HerbsShelf Life, Storage, and Spoilage Guide

 Pantry

-Fresh herbs are highly perishable and should be refrigerated for optimal quality and safety.
-Exposure to room temperature for more than 2 hours can lead to rapid spoilage and potential bacterial growth.
+Fresh herbs are highly perishable and should not be stored at room temperature for more than 2 hours to prevent bacterial growth and spoilage.

 Refrigerator